gsantoro/blog/content/posts/elasticsearch ignore malformed.md

 - Data Ingestion
 categories:
 - Elastic
 description: Learn how to address mapping exceptions in Elasticsearch with the ignore_malformed setting.
-Prevent dropped documents during ingestion and ensure data integrity.
+Prevent dropped documents during ingestion and ensure data integrity
 ---

 Ignore fields that are not compliant with index mappings and avoid dropping documents during ingestion with Elasticsearch.